Prince-bishop: Modern informal usage

 The term has been used by Episcopalians in North America to describe modern bishops with commanding personalities usually of previous generations.
 One such individual was Bishop Horace W. B. Donegan of whom Episcopal suffragan bishop Robert E. Terwilliger said "We often say that Bishop Donegan is the last prince bishop of the church because in his graciousness, in his presence, in his total lack of any crisis of identity, we have seen what a bishop is; and we know that it is a kind of royalty in Christ."

-Anglican Archbishop Robert Duncan expressed his view that the pastoral changes "in the 1970s was a revolution in reaction to those prince bishops – they had all this authority, they had all this power."
-So systems such as the Commission on Ministry system in the Episcopal Church "was to replace an individual's authority with a committee's authority."
+Anglican Archbishop Robert Duncan expressed his view that the pastoral changes "in the 1970s [were] a revolution in reaction to those prince bishops – they had all this authority, they had all this power."
+So systems such as the Commission on Ministry system in the Episcopal Church were "to replace an individual's authority with a committee's authority."